 Bone recession can occur due to several reasons.
 If left unaddressed, it could lead to serious problems, such as tooth loss.
 It can also be a problem if you do not have a sufficient bone structure in your jaw for dental implants.
-The good news is that the bone can be built up again with a bone grafting procedure at Designer Smiles FL in Coral Springs.
+The good news is that the bone can be built up again with a bone grafting procedure at the dentist in Coral Springs.

 In a bone grafting procedure, a small amount of bone material (the graft) is placed onto an area of bone that needs to be built up.
 The graft can be taken from another area of the patient’s own body or taken from a donor.
 As the site heals, the body will deposit its own bone cells onto the area, replacing the graft material and building up the bone in that area.

-There are several reasons why your dentist at Designer Smiles FL might recommend a bone graft.
+There are several reasons why our dentist at Designer Smiles FL might recommend a bone graft.
 First, bone grafts may be needed before dental implants can be placed.
 The jawbone needs to be strong enough to support the metal posts successfully, and a bone graft can build it up.
 Secondly, a bone graft may be used to build up the bone that has been lost as a result of gum disease (periodontitis).
 Leaving it untreated could cause the areas around the teeth to loosen and cause the teeth to fall out.
-Finally, your dentist may use bone graft to fill in a tooth socket after a tooth has been extracted.
+Finally, our dentist may use a bone graft to fill in a tooth socket after a tooth has been extracted.